-The above pictures are pictures of the industrial buildings in East Hampton on Summit Street The bottom two pictures on the previous page show abandoned industrial sites that could be transformed.
+The bottom two pictures on the previous page show abandoned industrial sites that could be transformed.
 The industrial buildings in East Hampton are not all abandoned.
 Further down Summit Street, closer to Main Street, there is one building, part of which has been renovated to house a law firm.
 The law firm store front is shown below.

 There is another building of interest in East Hampton is Epoch Arts, which is a non-profit/community organization and arts center for youth.
-Their website makes the statement that "we wish to make changes in ourselves and within our community, for the greater good of all..."
-Epoch Arts has an Arts Department, Film Department, Theater Department, and the beginnings of a Make Space.
+Their website makes the statement that "we wish to make changes in ourselves and within our community, for the greater good of all..."18 Epoch Arts has an Arts Department, Film Department, Theater Department, and the beginnings of a Make Space.
 This creative hub can be a node within East Hampton, which could easily connect to the Air Line Trail via bike route along Main Street.
 There is the possibility of putting a shared bike route on the road along Route 196, which parallels Epoch Arts and leads to Main Street.